Kitchen Remodeling in Paoli, PA

 Two project profiles dominate Paoli kitchen work:

-1920s–1940s traditional center-hall homes.
-Older blocks near the train station and the Lancaster Avenue corridor.
-Brick or stucco-over-frame, modest kitchens at the back of the house, often with a separate breakfast room or back hallway.
-Common scope:
+1920s–1940s traditional center-hall homes — older blocks near the train station and the Lancaster Avenue corridor, brick or stucco-over-frame with modest kitchens at the back.
+Typical scope:

-- Open the wall to the dining or breakfast room — almost universal on these projects
+- Open the wall to the dining or breakfast room — almost universal here

 - Cabinet replacement to the ceiling